What is the FIFA TOTW for week 7?

 What is the FIFA 20 TOTW 7?
 It's that time of the week once again as fans put their heads together and try and work out who are the most in-form footballers of the last seven days.
-And, speaking of seven, it's the seventh outing for the FIFA 20 Team of the Week FUT promotion, and the final listing is almost upon us.
+And, speaking of seven, it's the seventh outing for the FIFA 20 Team of the Week FUT promotion, and the final listing is here.

-Here I will be breaking down who I think will be among the list ahead of EA's weekly announcement and then updating this guide with the confirmed lineup when it's revealed.
-So, let's get into it: here are your FIFA 20 TOTW 7 predictions.
+In this guide I will be breaking down who I think will be detailing the confirmed lineup in full.
+Now is no longer the time for predictions now that the final squad of starlets are ready and waiting to enter your Ultimate Team, with a little grinding in there as part of the deal.
+So, let's get into it: here is your FIFA 20 TOTW 7.

 FIFA 20 TOTW 7: confirmed list